daisynyj/DataIntensive/project0.md

 http://www.cloudtran.com/productOverview.php

 Clutrix
-Clustrix°Øs performance grows almost linearly.
+Clustrix‚Äôs performance grows almost linearly.
 It shows great scalability, out-of-the-box fault-tolerance, automatically distributing data and increasing the data/memory ratio.
 So it is great for workloads with high concurrency.
 However, the performance is not as good under a workload with a small number of threads.
 Reference
 http://blog.altoros.com/newsql-featured-benchmarks-of-voltdb-nuodb-xeround-tokudb-clustrix-and-memsql.html